William says he and Kate chose to tell their children ‘everything’ about her cancer

 “Play dates, taxi driver, sports days, matches, playing in the garden when I can,” he said.
 “School run most days.
 I mean Catherine and I share it, but she probably does the bulk of it.”

-None of their children have yet received mobile phones, as he confirmed that they have taken a cautious approach to introducing them.
+None of their children has yet received a mobile phone, as he confirmed that they have taken a cautious approach to introducing them.

 “It is really hard.
 Our children don’t have phones,” he explained.